Mahesh-100/CODTECH_Task1/README.md

 4. Ability to toggle the sign of the displayed number

-5. Exponential operation (added as per the latest modification)

 User Interface:
 The user interface consists of the following components: